Stakes high as Depp’s libel case against UK tabloid closes

 Heard also has had her character questioned and has been accused of fabricating evidence.
 She was accused by a #MeToo activist, Katherine Kendall, of appropriating a violent rape that happened to Kendall for her own ends.

 The most likely winners are Wass and Sherborne, tough lawyers who both made strong cases for their clients.
-Sherborne also has a starring role in the year’s other big celebrity trial in London — he’s representing the Duchess of Sussex in her lawsuit against the Mail on Sunday newspaper over publication of a private letter she sent to her father Thomas Markle.
+Sherborne also has a starring role in another big celebrity trial — he’s representing the Duchess of Sussex in her lawsuit against the Mail on Sunday newspaper over publication of a private letter she sent to her father Thomas Markle.

 WILL THE VERDICT BE THE END OF THE STORY?